madanyc/workfront-learn.en/help/administration-and-setup/configure-system-defaults/create-an-issue-status.md

 ![[!UICONTROL Statuses] section of [!UICONTROL Group] page](assets/admin-fund-group-issue-statuses.png)

 <!---
-For detailed information on how managing statuses can be done by group administrators, see these articles on Workfront One:
+For detailed information on how managing statuses can be done by group administrators, see these articles:
 Create and customize group statuses
 Group administrators
 --->